Gerald FitzGerald, 15th Earl of Kildare1

 Henry Leake married Anne Perry.1

-Henry Leake lived at Hertfordshire, England.1
+He lived at Hertfordshire, EnglandG.1

 Child of Henry Leake and Anne Perry